bbauska/W3Cx-5of5/README.md

 > var myNumber1, myNumber2 = 34, myNumber3;
 undefined

-> // Or with the ES6 syntax you can also use &quot;let&quot;
+> // Or with the ES6 syntax you can also use "let" undefined
-undefined

 > let x=1, y=3, z=12;